HELP FAMILIES IN UKRAINE SURVIVE THIS WINTER

-We delivered food, wheelchairs, hygiene and dressing supplies to the TERNOPIL warehouse and logistics centre in western Ukraine.
-From there, the aid is transported to eastern Ukraine, to the Zaporizhzhia centre and villages located in the direction of Mariupol.
+We delivered food, wheelchairs, hygiene, and dressing supplies to the TERNOPIL warehouse and logistics center in western Ukraine.
+From there, the aid is transported to eastern Ukraine, to the Zaporizhzhia center and villages located in the direction of Mariupol.
 Also, to the region between Kyiv and Belarus.

 More than 8 million people have had to flee the war from east to western Ukraine.
 As a result, refugees arriving in the west have put stress on the health care services there.
 Aid arriving from Finland to Ukraine supports the local healthcare in the country, says Hannu Haukka, of GCMM and the lead for Ukrainian emergency aid services from Finland.

 Food aid arrived at the logistics center In Zaporizhzhia, southern Ukraine

 A truckload of 20 tons of food aid arrived at the Zaporizhzhia city warehouse and logistics center, substantially supported through GCMM’s Ukrainian emergency aid from Finland.